daneroo/mirawatt-server/README.md

   jitsu deploy

+To use custom domains with nodejitsu see [http://dns.jit.su/](http://dns.jit.su/)

 ## Initial deployment to cloudfoundry
 When it's up, you can find it [here](http://mirawatt.cloudfoundry.com)
  - or - [here (mw-spec)](http://mw-spec.cloudfoundry.com)